ov-studio/Vital.kit/console/src/README.md

 ```

 Opens a local dev server (default `http://localhost:5173`) with hot reload.
-While in dev mode, a test harness automatically stubs the `ipc` object Godot normally injects and feeds fake log data, so you can see and interact with the console without needing Godot running.
+While in dev mode, a test harness automatically stubs the `ipc` object that sandbox normally injects and feeds fake log data, so you can see and interact with the console without needing sandbox running.
 This harness is automatically stripped out of production builds - see `src/main.jsx`.

 ## Production build